Stable Offline Value Function Learning with Bisimulation-based Representations: Empirical Results

 \paragraph{Stability.} Based on Theorem~\ref{thm:krope_spectral}, a representation is stable if it induces a spectral radius of $(\E[\Phi^{\top}\Phi])^{-1}(\gamma\E[\Phi^{\top}P^{\pieval}\Phi])$ that is less than $1$.
 In Figure~\ref{fig:randomdmp_spectral}, we present the fraction of runs that result in such representations.
 We find that up till $d = 30$, $100\%$ of \textsc{krope} and \textsc{beer} runs have spectral radius less than $1$.
 We also find that \textsc{bcrl-exp-na} produces stable representations up till $d=40$.
 At $d=50$, all algorithms produce unstable representations.
 These results suggest that \textsc{krope}, \textsc{beer}, and \textsc{bcrl-exp-na} are reliable in producing stable representations when projecting state-actions into low dimensions.
-When $d\geq |\mathcal{X}|$, the covariance matrix $\E[\Phi^{\top}\Phi]$ is more likely to be a singular matrix, which implies higher chance of instability. \paragraph{Realizability.} A basic criterion for learning $q^\pieval$ is realizability.
-That is, we want $\eps := \|\Phi\hat{w} - q^{\pieval}\|^2_2$, where $\hat{w} := \argmin_w\|\Phi w - q^{\pieval}\|_2^2$, to be low.
-In our experiments, we compute $\eps$ and plot it as a function of $d$ in Figure~\ref{fig:randommdp_realize}.
-A critical message from our results is that stability and realizability do not always go hand-in-hand.
-While \textsc{bcrl-exp-na} has favorable spectral radius properties (Figure~\ref{fig:randomdmp_spectral}), it has poor realizability, which will negatively affect its \textsc{ope} accuracy. \textsc{krope}, on the other hand, has favorable stability and realizability properties up till $d=30$.
-When $d\geq40$, the realizability error is $0$ for all algorithms since the subspace spanned by $\Phi$ is large enough to contain the true action-value function \citep{bellemare_2020_stab}.
-While the realizability error is $0$ for $d\geq 40$, the representations can be unstable (Figure~\ref{fig:randomdmp_spectral}). \paragraph{Generalization.} Finally, we say that the representations have generalized well when state-actions that have similar $q^\pieval$ values are close to each other in the representation space \citep{Lyle2022LearningDA}.
-We assess generalization by measuring the orthogonality: $1-\frac{|\langle\phi(s_1, a_1),\phi(s_2, a_2)\rangle|}{\|\phi(s_1, a_1)\|\|\phi(s_2, a_2)\|}$ \citep{WANG2024104100} between every state-action pair, $(s_1, a_1; s_2, a_2)$, and the absolute action-value difference: $|q^\pieval(s_1, a_1) - q^\pieval(s_2, a_2)|$.
+When $d\geq |\mathcal{X}|$, the covariance matrix $\E[\Phi^{\top}\Phi]$ is more likely to be a singular matrix, which implies higher chance of instability. \paragraph{$q^\pieval$-Consistency.} We say that the representations have maintained $q^\pieval$-consistency well when state-actions that have similar $q^\pieval$ values are close to each other in the representation space \citep{lelan2021continuity}.
+We assess this property by first measuring the orthogonality: $1-\frac{|\langle\phi(s_1, a_1),\phi(s_2, a_2)\rangle|}{\|\phi(s_1, a_1)\|\|\phi(s_2, a_2)\|}$ \citep{WANG2024104100} between every state-action pair, $(s_1, a_1; s_2, a_2)$, and the absolute action-value difference: $|q^\pieval(s_1, a_1) - q^\pieval(s_2, a_2)|$.
 We then compute the Pearson correlation between these values for every pair and plot the correlation for each $d$ in Figure~\ref{fig:randommdp_orthoqval}.
-A correlation coefficient close to $1$ indicates that the representations generalize well.
+A correlation coefficient close to $1$ indicates that the representations maintain $q^\pieval$-consistency well.
 We find that \textsc{krope} representations satisfy this property almost perfectly since it specifically tries to learn representations such that state-action pairs with similar values under $\pieval$ are similar.
-We observe that the other algorithms typically have zero or even negative correlation.
-A negative correlation indicates that state-actions with different action-values may be similar in latent space, which can result in higher realizability error (Figure~\ref{fig:randommdp_realize}).
-A near-zero correlation but low realizability error such as in the case of \textsc{fqe} implies that accurate offline value prediction is still possible but that it generalizes poorly, which may slow down convergence to its \textsc{ope} solution \citep{Lyle2022LearningDA}.
+We observe that the other non-bisimulation-based algorithms typically have zero or even negative correlation.
+A negative correlation indicates that state-actions with different action-values may have similar representations in latent space, which can complicate value function learning.